Humanin: Function

+Humanin has several cytoprotective effects.
+Humanin and related peptides have antiinflammatory, immunomodulatory and neuroprotective effects and are of interest in the treatment of cardiovascular diseases such as atherosclerosis and heart failure, and neurodegenerative disorders such as Alzheimer's disease, Parkinson's disease, and Huntington's disease.

 Interactions

 Extracellular interaction with a tripartite receptor composed of gp130, WSX1, and CNTFR, as well as interaction with the formyl peptide receptor 2 (formylpeptide-like-1 receptor) have been published.

 Intracellular interaction with BAX, tBID, IGFBP3, and TRIM11 may also be required for the effects of humanin.

 Discovery

 Humanin was the first mitochondria-derived peptide to be discovered.
 Humanin was independently found by three different labs looking at different parameters.
 The first to publish, in 2001, was the Nishimoto lab, which found humanin while looking for possible proteins that could protect cells from amyloid beta, a major component of Alzheimer's disease.
 The Reed lab found humanin when screening for proteins that could interact with Bcl-2-associated X protein (Bax), a major protein involved in apoptosis.
 The Pinchas Cohen lab independently discovered humanin when screening for proteins that interact with IGFBP3.

 Research

 Experiments using cultured cells have demonstrated that humanin has both neuroprotective as well as cytoprotective effects and experiments in rodents have found that it has protective effects in Alzheimer's disease models, Huntington's disease models and stroke models.

 Humanin is proposed to have myriad neuroprotective and cytoprotective effects.
-Both studies in cells and rodents have both found that administration of humanin or humanin derivatives increases survival and/or physiological parameters in Alzheimer's disease models.
+Studies in both cells and rodents have found that administration of humanin or humanin derivatives increases survival and/or physiological parameters in Alzheimer's disease models.
 In addition to Alzheimer's disease, humanin has other neuroprotective effects against models of Huntington's disease, prion disease, and stroke.

 Beyond the possible neuroprotective effects, humanin protects against oxidative stress, atherosclerotic plaque formation, and heart attack.
 Humanin activates chaperone-mediated autophagy in a dose-dependent manner.
 Humanin decreases production of inflammatory cytokines, which is part of its anti-apoptotic effect.
 Metabolic effects have also been demonstrated and humanin helps improve survival of pancreatic beta-cells, which may help with type 1 diabetes, and increases insulin sensitivity, which may help with type 2 diabetes.
 In rats, the humanin analog appears to normalize glucose levels and reduce diabetes symptoms.

 Rattin shows the same ability as humanin to defend neurons from the toxicity of beta-amyloid, associated with the degeneration in Alzheimer's disease.